ibois-epfl/augmented-carpentry/paper/paper.md

 # Acknowledgements  <!-- 45 words -->

-We would like to thank all the contributors to the Augmented Carpentry project, including the developers, researchers, and users who have provided valuable feedback and suggestions.
+We would like to thank all the contributors to the ACEngine project, including the developers, researchers, and users who have provided valuable feedback and suggestions.
 Special thanks to the GIS and the Center for Imaging EPFL groups, for their support throughout the development process.

 # References